 Probably not, but it could be.
-In general, white spots or white patches on gums are caused by an overgrowth of tissue are called leukoplakia.
+In general, white spots or white patches on gums are caused by an overgrowth of tissue called leukoplakia.
 The spots are thicker than their surroundings and cannot be rubbed off or easily scraped away.
-Usually, they are benign, but occasionally they are an early marker of cancer.
+Usually, they are benign, but, occasionally, they can be an early marker of cancer.
 It’s important to get any odd white patches in the mouth checked out by a pro.

 Leukoplakia can be caused by a variety factors.
 It can be something as simple as rubbing from ill-fitting dental appliances or a rough tooth surface causing irritation.
 Tobacco use or chronic alcohol abuse can also cause patches to develop.
 There’s even a very rare form that develops in patients with HIV.